Mid-America Christian University: Academics

 MACU offers Bible-based liberal arts programs and ministry education.
 It is accredited by the Higher Learning Commission.

 Through twelve academic schools, the university provides undergraduate degrees, graduate degrees and certificates.
 The university also offers a life experience program, allowing students to convert prior work, military, church, volunteer and general life experience into up to 30 hours of college credit towards their undergraduate degree program.

 In 2019, the university announced a program called FastTrack.
 Through FastTrack, students can combine any undergraduate program with either a Master of Business Administration (MBA) or a Master of Arts in Leadership to complete both degrees in five years.

 Military

 MACU participates in the Post-9/11 G.I.
 Bill Yellow Ribbon Program and meets the cost per hour of $250 allotted for active military.
 The university staffs a dedicated office of veterans and family members of veterans to help current and former members of the armed forces with their educational experience.

-Scholarships

-MACU offers fourteen academic scholarships for incoming freshmen and college transfers based on factors such as GPA and ACT scores.
-Additional scholarships are available through church partnerships, athletics and through the university's general scholarship fund.
-Academic scholarship opportunities are also available for adult students pursuing bachelor's and master's degrees from the university.

-Dream Scholarship Gala

-Every year, MACU holds a Dream Scholarship Gala in Oklahoma City to raise funds for the university's general scholarship fund, called the Evangel Fund.
-The Dream Scholarship Gala was established in 2016 and has raised $485,000 for institutional scholarships to date.